Kamorrra/Slice-of-Heaven/README.md

 **Relational Database: SQL**

-Below is a sample of the MySQL syntax used to create the database and tables within it.
+Here is a sample of the MySQL syntax used to create the database and tables within it:

 CREATE DATABASE Pizza_DB;